MatisBag/dm-js/README.md

 ## Instructions

-* By right-clicking on a man, display a list allowing you to select the chosen specialty with validation button.
+* Right-clicking on a person displays a list allowing you to select the chosen specialty.
-* When clicking on the validation button, the man moves to the chosen specialty.
+* When clicking on the validation button, the person moves to the chosen specialty.
-* The 30 images will be dynamically created in JavaScript with a random background.
+* The 30 persons will be dynamically created in JavaScript with a random background.

 ## Overview